FEELINGS, NEEDS, AND WANTS Course

 Parenting is one of life’s greatest challenges and what we think we should do for our children is not always the right thing to do.
 This lesson will help parents to formulate new ideas of how they can help.
 Children need to understand why they are feeling the way they are.
 Not until then can they learn to manage these powerful feelings.

 All the evidence that we have indicates that it is reasonable to assume in practically every human being, and certainly in almost every newborn baby, that there is an active will toward health, an impulse towards growth, or towards the actualization.

 The second lesson in the course will discuss the basic needs we have as humans.
 We introduce Maslow’s hierarchy of needs, part of which was developed while he worked with the local Blackfoot and Siksika tribes in the 1960’s.
 In order to help teach our children to have their needs met as they go through life, we must first understand our own basic needs.

 As we try to help our children grow into adults, their wants can sometimes be unrealistic, or the plan to achieve their wants may be unrealistic.
 This will cause issues for them.

-It is valuable to help them through sharing your own personal experiences.
+It may be valuable to help our children through sharing our own personal experiences.
 It will increase understanding, it will help them to know how to communicate, and that what they are feeling is okay.
 Most importantly, it will help them to learn how to have their needs met, which allows for successful independence.